September 15, 2020

 Direction/Instruction:

-1. Remove the heads & shells of the shrimp & place them in a medium-sized pot for soup.
-Keep meat aside for wontons.
-Add cooking oil to a pot, turn on the heat to medium-high & saute shrimp heads & shells.
-During this time, squeeze the shrimp head with a wooden spoon to get a beautiful buttery flavor of orange "goo".
+1. Remove the heads and shells from the shrimp and place them in a medium-sized pot for the soup.
+Set the meat aside for the wontons.
+Add cooking oil to a pot, turn the heat to medium-high, and sauté the shrimp heads and shells.
+Use a wooden spoon to press the shrimp heads during this time, extracting a delicious buttery flavor from the orange "goo.

-2. When the shrimps' heads & shells are orange & the bottom of the pan has lots of brown bits, about 4 mins, add rice wine.
-Deglaze the bottom of the pot.
-Pour chicken stock & soy milk.
-Bring it to a boil then reduce heat to medium-low & simmer for 30 mins without a lid.
-Stir occasionally.
+2. When the shrimp heads and shells turn orange and the bottom of the pan has plenty of brown bits, about 4 minutes, add rice wine to deglaze the pot.
+Pour in the chicken stock and soy milk, bring the mixture to a boil, then reduce the heat to medium-low and simmer for 30 minutes without a lid, stirring occasionally.

-6. Bring another pot of water to a boil & add a generous amount of salt.
-Blanch bok choy for 1 min & remove, drain & set aside.
+4. Bring another pot of water to a boil and add a generous amount of salt.
+Blanch the bok choy for 1 minute, then remove, drain, and set aside.

-7. Drop wontons (5-7 per serving) into now-empty salted boiling water.
-30 seconds later, add fresh ramen noodles & cook by following the directions in the package.
-If using dried ramen noodles, cook noodles ahead separately.
+5. Drop the wontons (5-7 per serving) into the now-empty boiling salted water.
+After 30 seconds, add fresh ramen noodles and cook according to the package directions.
+If using dried ramen noodles, cook them separately ahead of time.

-8. In a serving bowl, grate 1 clove of garlic & add 1 tbsp tsuyu.
-Pour 1-1/2 to 2 cups of broth into a serving bowl.
-Drain cooked ramen noodles & add into a bowl.
-Stir noodles to coat evenly with broth & arrange them.
-Top wontons, blanched bok choy, ramen egg, chopped green onions, sesame seeds & chili oil.
+6. In a serving bowl, grate 1 clove of garlic and add 1 tablespoon of tsuyu.
+Pour in 1 ½ to 2 cups of broth, drain the cooked ramen noodles, and add them in.
+Stir the noodles to coat them evenly with the broth and arrange them nicely.
+Top with wontons, blanched bok choy, ramen egg, chopped green onions, sesame seeds, and chili oil.

-Note: Can substitute soy milk with water if prefer clear shrimp broth then creamy broth.
+Note: You can substitute soy milk with water if you prefer clear shrimp broth to creamy broth.

 No comments: